 relevant background information

-AI can then generate a draft that the professional edits and improves.
+AI can then generate a draft that the professional reviews, edits, and improves.

 This approach works well for: